CanonicalLtd/maas-docs/src/en/installconfig-images.md

 MAAS is only useful once it has images available to provision its nodes with.
 Therefore, the first major task once MAAS is installed is to select and import some from a configured source.
-Once images have been imported MAAS will regularly update them on an hourly basis.
+Once images have been imported MAAS will update them on an hourly basis.

 See [Select and Import Images](./installconfig-images-import.html) to get started with images!